andkirby/mageinstall/README.md

 * "projectname" is a directory and DB name and DB user,
 * "email@example.com" is Magento default admin email.

-Also you set up as you wish params.sh file within you local environment.
+Also you set up as you wish ~/.mageinstall_params.sh file within you local environment.
-Just copy of params.sh.dist to params.sh and update it.
+Just copy of params.sh.dist to ~/.mageinstall_params.sh and update it.

 To apply only configuration file you can use -S param to reject all "run" scripts and enable configuration running.